 each view.
 On top of that, Superset can expose more granular permissions like

-We do not recommend altering the 3 base roles as there are a set of assumptions that Superset build upon.
+We do not recommend altering the 3 base roles as there are a set of assumptions that Superset is built upon.
 It is possible though for you to create your own roles, and union them to existing ones.

 Roles are composed of a set of permissions, and Superset has many categories of permissions.
 Here are the different categories of permissions: